| Ancient Greek δαίμων

 Jerusalem to bring her back to her lover, are faunlike spirits similar to the se'irim, though of

+a harmless nature.
 The evil spirit that troubled Saul (I Samuel 16:14 et seq.) may have been a

 demon, though